Our Local Community

 Bishopstone school is at the heart of its community and welcomes everyone.
 Local groups hire the village hall through the school, and all our community are invited to our fairs and events.
 Our children are taught to care for each other and are aware of who lives in our community through activities such as Harvest Food box deliveries to the local elderly.

 There are many ways in which parents can support the school and the children's learning.
 Most importantly it is really helpful when you support your child in coming to school on time every day and ready to learn.

 You help best when you share your child's learning experiences by talking to them about their day and supporting them with their home learning.
 Our more able readers are almost always the children that read at home daily with their parents.

 We encourage parents to help in school and welcome any support.
-Parents wishing to work regularly in classes or accompany children on visits etc need to have a DBS Clearance.

 This may be spending time with one class and supporting their learning or hearing different children read.
 Alternatively if you have specialist skills to offer and would like to work with a group of children, or run a small club please do not hesitate to come into school and discuss this.